An easy guide to finding NCAAF games online, with links to popular streaming apps

-Hulu with Live TV is working a deal with Chrissy Teigen on an upcoming cooking show, but even if you're not into watching supermodels saute their risotto, you can get your college football needs met, too.
-Hulu with Live TV’s $45-per-month bundle (with a one-week free trial) offers access to ABC, CBS, Fox, NBC, Big Ten Network, SEC Network, FS1, FS2, ESPN, ESPN2, ESPN U, and ESPN Goal Line.
+You can get Hulu in a bundle with ESPN+ and DIsney+, which should meet your college football needs.
+Hulu with Live TV alone starts at $54.99 per month (with a one-week free trial) and offers access to ABC, CBS, Fox, NBC, Big Ten Network, SEC Network, FS1, FS2, ESPN, ESPN2, ESPN U, and ESPN Goal Line.
 You can personalize your experience by signing up for notifications for when your favorite team is playing.

 • Sling TV

 Nick Offerman and Megan Mullally aren't the only Slingers out there.
 Yes, the first couple of television comedy may have creeped us all out with their double entendre-laden, horndog-friendly Sling ads, but the Slinging lifestyle may be just what you're looking for (hey, I don't know what you're into).
 Sling TV lets you build your own bundle, a-la-carte style.
 And you could argue that it gives you the most bang for your buck.
-Sling TV is offering 40 percent off discounts on its packages: “Sling Orange” ($15 per month), which nets you ESPN and ESPN2, and “Sling Blue” ($15 per month), which includes FOX and NBC and the assorted regional networks and sister channels that accompany those behemoths.
-You can get both base bundles together for $25 per month (was $40), and you can add “Extras” to either — giving you access to ESPN U, SEC Network, ESPN Goal Line, and more.
+Sling TV is offering 40 percent off discounts on its packages: “Sling Orange” ($30 per month), which nets you ESPN and ESPN2, and “Sling Blue” ($30 per month), which includes FOX and NBC and the assorted regional networks and sister channels that accompany those behemoths.
+You can get both base bundles together for $45 per month, and you can add “Extras” to either — giving you access to ESPN U, SEC Network, ESPN Goal Line, and more.

 • Free Over-the-Air TV